IIT-EnergySystemModels/openTEPES/doc/md/QA.md

 ## First steps

-- openTEPES is provided with [seven case studies](https://opentepes.readthedocs.io/en/latest/Download.html#cases).
+- openTEPES is provided with some [case studies](https://opentepes.readthedocs.io/en/latest/Download.html#cases).
 Each one has varied characteristics
 - Check that you can run them on your PC.
 Some of them may not run if you have a PC with small RAM memory

 ## Potential issues